trombik/ansible-project-vpcgw/README.md

 VPN creates overheads but it is acceptable and justifiable.

 Some service providers restrict access from foreign countries mainly due to copyrights or legal issues.
-In other cases, they shows different contents to users from foreign countries, or even deny access because non-residents are not the targeted customers.
+In other cases, they show different contents to users from foreign countries, or even deny access because non-residents are not the targeted customers.
 In one case, a hosting company drops L4 packets NOT from _their intended IP addresses_ thanks to huge amount of malicious